Fresh Tech News on Biett Hub Endanang

 Contextual Analysis

-For documents with complex layouts or multiple languages, consider implementing contextual analysis.
-This involves analyzing the context in which the text appears to improve recognition accuracy.
-Contextual analysis can be particularly useful for documents with tables, headers, or footers.
+For documents with complicated layouts or several languages, use contextual analysis.
+This looks at the surrounding context of text to boost recognition accuracy.
+It’s especially helpful for documents containing tables, headers, or footers.

 Leverage Machine Learning